Graham Moore (writer): Early life and family

 Moore lives in Los Angeles, California.
+He married a woman in 2019 and together they have a child.

 Career

 Moore began his writing career working with childhood friend Ben Epstein, who was attending Tisch School of the Arts in New York City.
 One of his earliest Hollywood jobs was on the writing staff of the short-lived television series 10 Things I Hate About You.

 Moore's first book, The Sherlockian, was on the New York Times bestseller list for three weeks.

 His adapted screenplay for the 2014 film The Imitation Game, based on the biography Alan Turing: The Enigma by Andrew Hodges, topped the 2011 Black List of the best unproduced scripts in Hollywood.
 The script earned Moore numerous nominations, including the 2014 Golden Globe Award for Best Screenplay, and ultimately won the 2014 Academy Award for Best Adapted Screenplay at the 87th Academy Awards (awarded February 2015).

 Moore's second book, The Last Days of Night, was published by Random House on August 16, 2016.
 Set in 1888 New York City, the novel focuses on the heated rivalry between Thomas Edison and George Westinghouse during the advent of electricity and is told through the eyes of Westinghouse's attorney, Paul Cravath.
 Moore has adapted the screenplay for The Last Days of Night to be directed by Oscar-nominated director of The Imitation Game Morten Tyldum.
 Moore will write, direct, and produce the sci-fi thriller Naked Is the Best Disguise for Studio 8.

+His third book, The Holdout, follows Maya Seale, who finds herself the prime suspect when one of her fellow trial jurors is found dead, ten years after they took part in a controversial verdict.

 Moore's first film as director, The Outfit, premiered at the 72nd Berlin International Film Festival on February 14, 2022.
 It received positive reviews.

+As of 2023, his book The Holdout, was being considered for an adaptation.